 Social listening, and more specifically consumers social listening, is the practice of monitor in real time or near real time the digital conversations to understand and react to how the consumer is perceiving a brand, its competitors and the products.
 It is a great tool for marketing teams to follow closely the evolution of reputation, pain points and feedbacks the consumer has to give to the brand.
 It is important to understand that if the impact of a specific marketing campaign can be perceived, this is not the point of social listening.
 It aims at monitoring conversations at the individual level about the brand.

 Social listening can serve several purposes.
-Once could use it monitor its e-reputation.
+One could use it to monitor its e-reputation.
 As everything on the web can be found again, web reputation has a huge importance for firms.
 It is something that must be monitored closely.
 And the risks are easy to identify since several textual messages published on different social medias, and then used again by others are easily identified.
 It is very difficult to stop the propagation, but a quick reply can be a solution to prevent a bad buzz.

 Another use case for social listening is to identify the customers’ pain points.
 More and more if a consumer is unsatisfied for some reason with the product they just bought, they are more likely to complain about it than contacting the company to explain why they are not liking the product.
-A detailed analysis of what consumers say about the product of a brand could help map this pain points, resolve them if possible and communicate on that.
+A detailed analysis of what consumers say about the product of a brand could help map these pain points, resolve them if possible and communicate on that.

 As all information is available, social listening is a great way to benchmark one’s position against its competitors in the social media sphere.
-It is important to know how its own customer base is reacting but monitoring closely those of its competitors allow the company to innovative to gain competitive advantage by identify the need of its competitors’ consumers.
+It is important to know how its own customer base is reacting but monitoring closely those of its competitors allow the company to innovative to gain competitive advantage by identifying the need of its competitors’ consumers.
 It is also a great way to identify possible bad buzz that they made and prevent the company of falling into the same pits.

 The heart of any social listening strategy lies into the quality and quantity of the data collected.
 There are several options to collect from social networks everything they expose.
 The simplest one is to use their dedicated APIs that allows through paid plans to access everything, for example Twitter, or part, for example Facebook, of their network.
 This can be rapidly a cost if the social listening strategy requires a daily update and that the topic monitored generates a large quantity of data.